lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_008_enum_and_export/README.md

   - Note that some of the actors have so-called `ResponseWrappers`.
 Leave these unmodified: include them in the protocol for the time being: we will remove these in the next exercise.
-You may have to change the `ResponseWrapper` from `private` to a public members
+You may have to change the `ResponseWrapper` members from `private` to `public`.
+Again, this is not really desirable, but we'll fix this in the exercise on Union types.

-- Use Scala 3's `export` feature to avoid having to refactor the code to utilise qualified references to the messages
+- Use Scala 3's `export` feature to avoid having to refactor the code to utilise qualified references to the messages.

-- Run the provided tests by executing the `test` command from the `sbt` prompt and verify that all tests pass
+- Run the provided tests by executing the `test` command from the `sbt` prompt and verify that all tests pass.

-- Verify that the application runs correctly
+- Verify that the application runs correctly.